PlantSimulationLab/Helios/README.md

 For complete documentation of this software, please consult <a href="https://baileylab.ucdavis.edu/software/helios">https://baileylab.ucdavis.edu/software/helios, or open the file doc/html/index.html in a web browser.

-Helios is a C++ API for 3D physical simulation of plant and environmental systems.
-In order to build and compile the core library, you will need to install a C/C++ compiler (recommended are the GNU C compilers version 5.5+), and CMake.
-In order to run many of the model plug-ins, you will need to install NVIDIA CUDA 9.0+, and a GPU with compute capability 3.5+.
+Helios is a C++ library for 3D physical simulation of plant and environmental systems.
+It can generate and manipulate plant and other geometric objects, which can feed into biophysical model plug-ins such as radiation transfer, photosynthesis, and evapotranspiration, among others.

+In order to build and compile the core library, you will need to install a C/C++ compiler (recommended are the GNU C compilers version 7.0+), and CMake.
+In order to run many of the model plug-ins, you will need to install NVIDIA CUDA 10.2+, and a GPU with compute capability 5.0+.
 The software has been tested on Linux, Mac, and Windows platforms.
+The YouTube channel linked above has a number of tutorials for getting started.

 ![Almond Reconstruction](doc/images/AlmondVarietyReconstruction.png)